-(Pocket-lint) - Over the past couple of years we've heard a number of smartphones make bold claims about their display refresh rates.
-Companies like OnePlus, Razer and Asus have been keen to boast about their own super smooth displays.
+(Pocket-lint) - Over the past few years we've heard a number of smartphones make bold claims about their display refresh rates.
+Companies like OnePlus, Samsung and Razer have all boasted about their super-smoth displays.

 What is a display refresh rate?